 - Dundarave in West Vancouver – the beach, pier and seawall are all open to the public.

 - John Hendry Park in Vancouver – Trout Lake is still open for people to walk around.
-The Trout Lake Farmers Market is also now open for the season on Saturdays.

 - Kitsilano in Vancouver – the ocean-front park and beach remain open.

 - Lighthouse Park – the parking lot at this West Vancouver park was closed for a number of weeks last year but it has since reopened.

 - Mundy Park in Coquitlam – the trails at the park remain open.